easypay-network/AEZ-BOOST-2023/README.md

 * [easypay-network/AEZ-BOOST-2023](https://github.com/easypay-network/AEZ-BOOST-2023) - EasyPay Network project root documentation repository
 * [easypay-network/hackathon-frontend](https://github.com/easypay-network/hackathon-frontend) - dApp for interacting with our EasyPay Network Payment System.
-* [easypay-network/hackathon-server](https://github.com/easypay-network/hackathon-server) - CosmWasm Inter-blockchain protocol implementation
+* [easypay-network/hackathon-server](https://github.com/easypay-network/hackathon-server) - server-side component that connects the graph database and the pathfinder with the frontend client.
+This component handles the core business logic, ensuring that transactions are executed seamlessly and securely.
-* [easypay-network/hackathon-database](https://github.com/easypay-network/hackathon-database) - cypher scripts for neo4j database
+* [easypay-network/hackathon-database](https://github.com/easypay-network/hackathon-database) - cypher scripts for neo4j database.
+Our pathfinder algorithm was designed to find routes in the graph database based on the user's chosen payment token and the token required for payment.
+This component plays a crucial role in ensuring smooth cross-chain transactions.